-On each matter to be voted upon, you have one vote for each share of common stock you owned as of the close of business on June 7, 2010.
+On all matters other than proposal 1(b), you have one vote for each share of common stock you owned as of the close of business on June 11, 2012.
+On all matters to be voted upon, you have one vote for each share of preferred stock you owned as of the close of business on June 11, 2012.